princeisamaliya/internachi-membership-guide-1/README.md

    catalog.
 We’re not looking for free/spec work here—it should be just enough to give us a sense of how you'd approach the project while not taking you very long to accomplish.
 3. We'll get in touch with you once you’ve submitted a PR with next steps.

+### Pre-Approval (optional)

+If you’re not comfortable submitting a PR out of the blue, open an issue and link to your portfolio or some other existing work to request pre-approval for one hour of work at your current hourly rate.
+If we approve, we'll pay you for an hour of your time to make the first trial PR.

 ## Why is this a GitHub repo?